Skip to content

 • Framework-mediated dispatch.
 The router accepts events, drains them through registered handlers, runs the effect-resolution dominoes, and commits app-db.
 Cascading dispatch, depth-exceeded recovery, and the :on-error substrate are runtime concerns the framework owns.

 • Framework tooling authority.
-The MCP servers ship tools that read and mutate live runtime state (get-app-db, dispatch, restore-epoch, reset-frame-db, and the qualitatively-different eval-cljs).
+The MCP servers ship tools that read and mutate live runtime state (get-app-db, dispatch, restore-epoch!, replace-app-db, and the qualitatively-different eval-cljs).
 The authority model — which tools require explicit gates, which assume "I invoked the tool" as consent — is a framework decision.

 What is explicitly out of scope